Children Living Away from Home (Including those who are Privately Fostered and those Placed in Secure Accommodation on Welfare Grounds)

 - Children feel valued and respected and their self-esteem is promoted;

 - The institution ensures there is transparency to the external world for the purpose of scrutiny; including contact with families and the wider community;

-- Staff and carers are trained in all aspects of safeguarding children, are alert to children’s vulnerabilities and risks of harm, and are knowledgeable about how to implement safeguarding children procedures;
+- Staff and carers are trained in all aspects of safeguarding children, can recognise children's vulnerabilities and risks of harm, and know when and how to implement safeguarding children procedures;

 - Staff / carers recognise the importance of ascertaining the wishes and feelings of children an understand how individual children communicate by verbal or non verbal means and are listened to ensure their views and concerns are responded to;

 - Children have access to a trusted adult outside the institution, e.g. a family member, social worker, Independent Visitor or children's advocate;

 - Children are aware of independent advocacy services, external mentors and Childline / The Children's Commissioner Help at Hand Service;

 - Complaints procedures are clear, effective, user-friendly and are readily accessible to children and young people including those with disabilities and those for whom English is not their first language;

 - Recruitment and selection procedures are rigorous to ensure there is effective supervision and support that extends to temporary staff and volunteers - see Guidance for Safe Recruitment, Selection and Retention for Staff and Volunteers Procedure;

 - Contractor staff are effectively checked and supervised when on site or in contact with children;